 Many meta tags exist, but only a handful are worth your attention.
 Specifically, the “meta title” and “meta description” can help you dial in your optimization process.

 Meta titles are simply the title tag or name of a webpage.
 Meta description tags, on the other hand, are the bit of text that appears on search engine results page (SERP) below each result’s meta title.
 Your meta description provides a quick summation of your content.
 While it is longer than the title, your description is only about 155 to 160 characters, so you want to use it efficiently, incorporating your target keywords without it feeling forced.

-The Most Effective Approaches to Meta Descriptions
+4 Common Approaches to Meta Descriptions